 - A \$3,000 award to the top K-12 teachers for professional development expenses. - \$1,000 award for each winning teacher's school. - Plaques for both the winning teacher and school. - An all-expenses-paid trip to attend a VFW conference and receive their award.

-Deadline for submissions to your Post is October 31, 2023Deadline for submissions to your Department Chairman is December 1, 2023Entry forms and additional information are available on our website under the "From Your Program Chairperson" tab, 24/7 at www.alaskavfw.org
+Deadline for submissions to your Post is October 31, 2024Deadline for submissions to your Department Chairman is December 1, 2024

 JROTC PROGRAM